Print NYC language maps available for a $50 donation, or both the NYC map and an ELA t-shirt for $70.

 Unfortunately our earlier Queens language map is now SOLD OUT.

-There are three ways to donate and receive the NYC print map — click the Donate button on our Facebook page, donate via Paypal, or send a check made out to Endangered Language Alliance and sent to 3 W 18th St, 6th Fl, NY NY 10011.
+There are three ways to donate and receive the NYC print map — click the Donate button on our Facebook page, donate via Paypal, or send a check made out to Endangered Language Alliance to 3 W 18th St, 6th Fl, NY NY 10011.

 Please send your mailing address to email@example.com to receive your map. *Add $20 for shipping outside the US*